swatibersurda/Dish-Polling-App/README.md

 ## Login Page :
-User will Login by entering  userName and password.
+User will Login by entering his/her  userName and password.

 ![Login_Page](https://github.com/swatibersurda/PollDishName_App/blob/main/syook/src/images/login.PNG?raw=true)

-After Suseccfull Login.
+After Suseccfull Login.............

 ## Poll Page Section :
 I have added  Poll Page section to the navbar.

-Left Section:User can select top 3 Dishes as per his choice from the provided choices.
+Left Section:User can select top 3 Dishes as per his choice from the provided choices and as per the selection he/she will gets ranking and submit selection.
-Right Section:Displaying Dishes on the App.
+Right Section:Displaying Dishes on the App which is fetched from backend.